fabriceleal/Gengetopt-Js/README.md

 Check the dir release/ for the actual module's code.
 Anything outside that folder is not included in the module.

+## To Build
+You'll need the pegjs module.

 ## Instalation:

 npm install gengetopt-js